|Film Title/Year and Description of Disaster Film Scene|

 Mad Max (1979, Australia)

-The films were dark, desolate and grim in nature and set in a scorched-earth Australia with scarce supplies of water and gasoline.
-The setting was typical of many apocalyptic disaster films.
+The films were dark, desolate and grim in nature and set in a scorched-earth Australian wasteland with scarce supplies of water and gasoline.
+Non-renewable energy sources were almost entirely depleted.
+A global war was set in motion to acquire the few remaining resources.

 The trio of films included the original film and two sequels (and a third reboot later):